thibaudcolas/jsonresume-theme-eloquent/README.md

 - View your resume even without internet connection, the theme is self-contained (NB: your picture should be inlined for this to fully work).
 - Great Font Awesome icons.
 - Gorgeous Open Sans web font.
+- The theme is fully compatible for print.
 - All fields are optional, pick what you need!

 > [Theme demo](http://themes.jsonresume.org/eloquent)